stabilaprotocol/documentation-en/docs/faq/index.md

 If people stop voting for it, it will drop out of the top 21 SRs.

-### Is there a threshold to become a SR?
+### Is there a threshold to become a GOV?

-When the amount of votes you get ranks into top 21, you will become a SR.
+When the amount of votes you get ranks into top 21, you will become a GOV.

 ### 21 SRs shares the block producing reward equally or by their computing power?